healthrobotsworkshop/HRI-workshop2026/_speakers/signe-redfield.md

 <!-- Whatever you write below will show up as the speaker's bio -->

-Signe Redfield is the director of research at the Laboratory for Autonomous Systems Research at the US Nava Research Laboratory.
+Signe Redfield is the Director of Research at the Laboratory for Autonomous Systems Research at the US Nava Research Laboratory.
 She is a member of the patient-lead research collaborative which advocates for long-covid research.